Memory usage and management

 Overview

-The evaluation of some models may require large amounts of memory, especially when they contain arrays with high dimensionality.
-When the memory needed by your model approaches the available memory on your computer, you may encounter an error informing you that there is insufficient memory to carry out the computation, or you may experience a general slowdown as the process starts utilizing virtual memory.
-To address the challenges presented by memory bottlenecks, you may need to rethink various aspects of how you are attacking your problem, or you may have to employ various advanced modeling techniques to obtain the desired computations.
+Some models may require large amounts of memory, especially when they contain arrays with many dimensions (Indexes).
+When the memory used by your model approaches the available memory on your computer, you may see an error saying that there is insufficient memory to carry out the computation, or you may experience slow performance as the process starts using virtual memory.
+This page explains how to monitor memory usage.
+It also suggests ways to work around memory bottlenecks, or modify your model to reduce memory usage.

 Viewing memory usage